albertoaliberti/Fundamentals/readme.md

 \vdots \\
 p_k
 \end{bmatrix}
-\]
+$$

-We solve this system  to estimate the weight vector \( \vec{w} \).
+When the system is overdetermined, we estimate the weight vector $\vec{w}$ using a **least squares approach**.

 ---

 ## Data Assumptions

-- Fundamental data is available every 3–4 months
+* Fundamental data is available every 3–4 months
-- The dataset includes multiple assets starting from 01/01/2015
+* The dataset includes multiple assets starting from 01/01/2015
-- The price at index \( i \) is approximated as the average price between two fundamental data releases
+* The price at index $i$ is approximated as the average price between two fundamental data releases

 ---